- Section 194J - TDS on Fees for Professional or Technical Services

 TDS on EPF Withdrawal

 Contributions to the Employees Provident Fund (EPF) Scheme have been mandated by the Employees Provident Fund Act, which was passed in the year 1952.
 Under this component, 12% of their salary, which includes basic salary and Dearness Allowance (DA), is contributed towards the Employees Provident Fund (EPF) Scheme.
 Matching the employee’s contribution, the employer also contributes an equal amount to the Employees Provident Fund (EPF) Scheme.
 The Employees Provident Fund (EPF) Scheme aims to create a retirement corpus for the employee over his active working years.
-It, therefore, matures when the employee attains 58 years of age.
-At that time, the employee can withdraw the entire balance in the EPF account.
-However, if the employee withdraws the EPF balance before it expires, there might be tax implications.
-Let’s understand what these implications would be –
+Employees can withdraw the entire sum accumulated in their EPF once they retire.
+However, there are cases where premature wthdrawals can be done but that comes with taxes.
+This article explains how one can make premature withdrawals from the EPF account after meeting certain conditions.

 What is Employee Provident Fund (EPF)?